kvanhoey/ASTex/README.md

 # Installation

 ## Dependencies:
-To compile and use ASTex, you need some libraries:
+To compile and use ASTex, you need the following libraries:
 - ITK 4.10
 - zlib
 - openexr for saving/loading images in floating point format.